Ahyysar/sortingdaemon/README.md

 # sortingdaemon

-A simple mod for Minecraft that adds some QOL features.
+A simple mod for Minecraft that adds some QoL features.
 You can change the key bindings yourself.

 ![License](https://img.shields.io/badge/license-CC0--1.0-lightgrey)
 ![Game Version](https://img.shields.io/badge/Minecraft-1.21.8-blue)